 The Society of Legal Scholars offers a prize for the best paper presented at a subject section session at the Annual Conference.
-The rules are detailed here (January 2017).
+The rules are detailed here (amended February 2018).

-2016 Maria Lee (UCL) ‘Knowledge of landscape in wind energy planning’, which was presented within the Environmental Law section.
+2016 Maria Lee (UCL) ‘Knowledge of landscape in wind energy planning’ .

 2015 Gillian Douglas (Cardiff) ‘Towards an understanding of the basis of obligation and commitment in family law’